Zymoclassic/AirBnB_clone_v4/README.md

 ## Environment
 This project is interpreted/tested on Ubuntu 14.04 LTS using python3 (version 3.4.3)

+## Learning Objectives
+At the end of this project, you are expected to be able to explain to anyone, without the help of Google:

+* How cool it is to request your own API
+* How to modify an HTML element style
+* How to get and update an HTML element content
+* How to modify the DOM
+* How to make a GET request with JQuery Ajax
+* How to make a POST request with JQuery Ajax
+* How to listen/bind to DOM events
+* How to listen/bind to user events

 ## Installation
 * Clone this repository: `git clone "https://github.com/alexaorrico/AirBnB_clone.git"`
 * Access AirBnb directory: `cd AirBnB_clone`